vistatec/ocelot/README.md

 installed and a valid certificate for the specified ID installed in your local keychain for this to work.

+### Release packaging
+Use

+    mvn clean install -P release

+This will also generate javadoc, etc, as well as do additional zip packaging of the Mac build.
+This can be run in conjunction with codesigning on the Mac:

+    mvn clean install -P release -DcodeSignId="Developer ID Application: Foo Bar"

 Features
 ========
 ## Filter Rules ##